 "I love this book.
 It’s a useful and practical guide for any student who is applying for competitive colleges or scholarships.
 The examples and analysis make clear what students should do, and, just as importantly, what students should not do.
 I will have a copy of this book on my shelf to use as a reference with my students!"

-As the Boettcher Foundation’s first director of strategic initiatives, Katy Craig serves as project lead on increased programming for participants in the Boettcher Scholarship and Webb-Waring Biomedical Research Program.
+As the Boettcher Foundation’s first leadership coach and content developer, Katy Craig focuses on leadership development for participants in the Boettcher Scholarship and Webb-Waring Biomedical Research programs.

 Katy joined the foundation in 2005 as the scholarship program director.
 Her early career included serving as the assistant director of the University Honors Program at the University of Denver while simultaneously holding the positions of first-year English instructor, honors seminar instructor, honors symposium instructor and Nelson Hall faculty resident.